awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 ## Launch Types<a name="requires_compatibilities"></a>

-When you register a task definition, you specify the launch type that you will be using for your task\.
-For more details about launch types, see [Amazon ECS Launch Types](launch_types.md)\.
+When you register a task definition, you specify the launch type to use for your task\.
+For more information, see [Amazon ECS Launch Types](launch_types.md)\.

 The following parameter is allowed in a task definition: